shahery/django-blog-project4/README.md

       * You can add the content for your post and style it using the editor showing in the content field.
       * You can also upload the image using the upload image field for your post.
+      * If users don't upload the image for their post, then default image will be shown for their post.
+  * Read the post:
+    * Users can read the postblog by clicking on the title link showing below the image of the post.
+    * Read the category postblog:
+      * Users can read the category post by clicking on the category link showing next to the time of post created.
+  * Edit or Update the post:
+    * Users can edit or update the post by clicking on the edit button showing below the image of the post.
+  * Delete the post:
+    * Users can delete the post by clicking on the delete button showing below the image of the post.
+    * Users cannot delete the others post.
+If they try to delete the others post then a message will be displayed showing "sorry, you are not allowed to delete this post"

    [Back to top](#)